 Multiple dogs fighting over one feeder

-A standard feeder dispenses food into an open bowl that any dog can access.
-If you’ve got two dogs, the faster eater will dominate.
-Your options are: buy two feeders, switch to a microchip feeder, or supervise meal times.
-Two PETKIT Fresh Element Solos cost less than one Whisker Feeder-Rule, and each dog gets their own programmed portions.
+Your options are: buy two feeders, switch to a microchip feeder, or supervise mealtimes.
+Two PETKIT Fresh Element Solos cost less than a Whisker Feeder-Robot, and each dog gets their own programmed portions.

 Where to buy automatic dog feeders in the UK

-Specialist pet retailers like VetUK and Monster Pet Supplies carry a selection of automatic feeders with UK customer support and proper returns policies.
+Specialist pet retailers like VetUK and Monster Pet Supplies carry a selection of automatic feeders, with UK customer support and proper returns policies.

 Final thoughts